wingify/wingify.github.io/_posts/2022-03-24-Cypress-a-worthy-replacement-for-protractor.markdown

 While there are other limitations that Cypress has, we talk about just these two as they are the deal breakers for us.
 If these limitations do not block any of the use cases in your case - Thats great but do take a look at the other issues here: [Cypress Trade-Offs](https://docs.cypress.io/guides/references/trade-offs#Permanent-trade-offs-1) before you make a final decision.

 As our hunt for a new Automation tool continues, we now turn our gaze towards Playwright.
-Only time will tell if this tool that finally mends our broken heart :)
+Only time will tell if this is the tool that finally mends our broken heart :)